Death of Starr Faithfull: Homicide investigation

 Initially, investigators thought Faithfull had either been pushed from Mauretania or abducted from that ship into a boat, from which she was pushed into the water.
 Later, the large amount of sand found in her lungs, coupled with the bruises to her upper body, caused them to believe that she had been drowned in the sandy water close to shore by being forcibly held underwater, perhaps near the spot where she was found, rather than having been pushed from a ship several miles offshore and having her body wash up on shore.
-They gathered information from the Coast Guard about the tides and currents near Long Beach in an effort to determine how Faithfull's body might have arrived on the beach, but the results of this query were never published.
+They gathered information from the United States Coast Guard about the tides and currents near Long Beach in an effort to determine how Faithfull's body might have arrived on the beach, but the results of this query were never published.

-The man named "Brucie", mentioned by the taxi driver, was at first thought to be the actor "Bruce Winston", whom Faithfull had said she met at Cerf's party.
+The man named "Brucie", mentioned by taxi driver Edelman, was at first thought to be the actor "Bruce Winston", whom Faithfull had said she met at Cerf's party.
 Attempts to locate the "Bruce Winston" and "Jack Greenaway" supposedly mentioned by Faithfull proved fruitless.
 An elderly British actor named Bruce Winston was found, but he had not been in the U.S. since February and had spent the past several weeks appearing in a play in London.
 Investigators then sought a Chicago gangster named Ernest Blue, alias Richard Bruce.
 An acquaintance of Faithfull named David "Bruce" Blue was finally located in London, and he affirmed that he had been with her on Mauretania on June 5.

 Efforts were made to locate the taxi driver who picked up Faithfull near Pier 56 after 10:00 pm on June 5.
 Despite substantial reward money being offered for information about Faithfull's route and destination that night, no taxi driver ever came forward.
 There was speculation that she was abducted by a taxi driver, or by someone else posing as a taxi driver and possibly under the control of mobsters.

 Although Edwards and Littleton continued to investigate the death as a possible homicide until December 1931, including questioning Peters, they were unable to gather sufficient evidence to obtain indictments or otherwise prove the homicide theory.

 Suicide and accident investigation

 While investigators were pursuing the homicide theory, Carr, having arrived in London on Franconia, received three letters that Faithfull had written to him dated May 30, June 2, and June 4, 1931.
-Carr personally hand-carried the letters back to the U.S. and provided them to the investigators around June 23, also being interviewed by police at that time.
+He personally hand-carried the letters back to the U.S. and provided them to the investigators around June 23, also being interviewed by police at that time.
 The New York Times published the full text of the letters on June 22 and June 24.